 Next come the following Alexandria dependencies.
 You will need to compile them manually, but this will be easy if you use the provided SPEC files.

-For general instructions on how to build RPM packages refer to my How To Build RPM Packages on Fedora article.
+As a side note, for general instructions about how to build RPM packages refer to my How To Build RPM Packages on Fedora article.

 All SPEC files have been updated by Leeksoup.
 Thanks dude! :)